Polish nationalism: History

-An important element of Polish nationalism has been its identification with the Roman Catholic religion, though this is a relatively recent development, with its roots in the counter-reformation of the 17th century, and one which became clearly established in the interwar period.
+An important element of Polish nationalism has been its identification with the Roman Catholic religion, though this is a relatively recent development, with its roots in the Counter-Reformation of the 17th century, and one which became clearly established in the interwar period.
 Although the old Commonwealth was religiously diverse and highly tolerant, the Roman Catholic religious narrative with messianic undertones (the Christ of Nations) became one of the defining characteristics of the modern Polish identity.
 Roman Dmowski, a Polish politician of that era, was vital in defining that concept, and has been called the "father of Polish nationalism".

+In 1922 G. K. Chesterton published the following opinion on Polish nationalism:

 The post-World War II human migrations from 1945, with the resultant demographic and territorial changes of Poland that drastically reduced the number of ethnic minorities in Poland, also played a major role in the creation of the modern Polish state and nationality.

 In communist Poland (1945-1989), the regime adopted, modified and used for its official ideology and propaganda some of the nationalist concepts developed by Dmowski.
 As Dmowski's National Democrats strongly believed in a "national" (ethnically homogeneous) state, even if this criterion necessitated a reduced territory, their territorial and ethnic ideas were accepted and practically implemented by the Polish communists, acting with Joseph Stalin's permission.
 Stalin himself in 1944-45 conferenced with and was influenced by a leading National Democrat Stanisław Grabski, coauthor of the planned border and population shifts and an embodiment of the nationalist-communist collusion.

 Polish nationalism, together with pro-American liberalism, played an important part in the development of Solidarity movement in the 1980s.
 Polish irredentism keeps alive memories of Polish presence in the Kresy - the "Eastern Borderlands" formerly under Polish governance and now part of Lithuania, Belarus and Ukraine.

-In current Polish politics, Polish nationalism is most openly represented by parties linked in the Liberty and Independence Confederation coalition. the Confederation, composed of several smaller parties, had 11 deputies (under 7%) in the Sejm.
+In current Polish politics, Polish nationalism is most openly represented by the right-wing - far-right nationalist Confederation and national-conservative PiS.
+In the 2023 elections, both gained 7% and 35% of the vote respectively.
+The most radical wing of Confederation, the far-right, nationalist, monarchist KKP, split from the main party, led by Grzegorz Braun.